bluestrike2/nsdcf.org/content/distinguished-alumni/2018/index.md

     icon = "pdf"
 +++

-You are cordially invited to join the Norwin School District Community Foundation on Thursday, May 24, 2018 for a celebration of Norwin's past, present, and future as we honor the achievements of of some of our most distinguished alumni and graduating students.
+On the evening of May 24, two-hundred and fourteen guests came together to celebrate the lifetime accomplishments of ten Distinguished Norwin Alumni, one Distinguished Friend of Norwin, and our graduating NAFA Scholarship recipient.